Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 # Registration on arrival

-Registration: everyone must register in Pavilion A ("the core") of the [Centre for Mathematical Sciences (CMS)](https://map.cam.ac.uk/#52.210003,0.103928,18,52.210149,0.101822) located on Wilberforce Road, Cambridge, CB3 0WA.
+Registration: everyone must register in Pavilion A ("the core") of the [Centre for Mathematical Sciences](https://map.cam.ac.uk/#52.210003,0.103928,18,52.210149,0.101822) .
+The CMS is located on Wilberforce Road, Cambridge, CB3 0WA.

 For those arriving on Saturday 6 July, you can register between 14.00 and 17.00.

-On Sunday 7 July, you can register from 10am.
-On Wednesday 10 July, you can register from 9am.
+On Sunday 7 July, you can register from 10.00.
+On Wednesday 10 July, you can register from 9.00.

 If you will arrive outside of these times, please make contact with one of the Summer School organisers, who will be wearing red lanyards or contact (iccs@maths.cam.ac.uk).